boyhagemann/Crud/README.md

 * Build a form dynamically
 * Use this form to generate an Eloquent model and save it in your application
 * Create and update database table and columns needed for the model
+* Use data from other models as form elements
 * Included are some handy form macros to automatically render the whole form